Dear friends and fellow-coaches,

 When & Where

 Sylvia Kurpanek, JD, MSc is the Director of the Palo Alto Institute for Systemic Coaching and the creator of the Limbic Coaching® method and the Truly Slim® method.
-She is a professional coach and works internationally with highly effective and unique systemic coaching methods.
+An organziational psychologist and professional coach she works internationally with highly effective and unique systemic coaching methods.

 At the Palo Alto Institute for Systemic Coaching, Sylvia supports her clients in mentally preparing for peak performance, removing obstacles on the way to their goals, and increasing their creativity, stress-resilience and overall well-being; all in very few coaching sessions.

-Her work is solution-focused and based on how our brains work and process information, emotions, and stress.
+Her work is based on how our brains work and process information, emotions, and stress.

 Sylvia is driven by a deep personal desire to assist her clients in achieving their full potential and their goals by using their brain and mind to work for them, rather than against, their best interest.